JeroenVanB/LAMAS/docs/index.md

   - Does he have the highest trump card? -> Yes
   - Play the highest trump card

-  The question 'Do the others till have trump cards?' can be answered by using the kripke models.
+  The question 'Do the others till have trump cards?' can be answered by using the Kripke models.
 If the player considers it possible that one of the players owns a trump card, the answer to the question is yes.
 In other rounds trump cards can be used to 'steal' tricks from the player that played the highest (non trump) trick suit card.
 Therefore, opening with the highest trump card is a good habit, which forces the other players to play their trump cards.
 This way, the opener will remain the opener in the next round, in which stealing tricks is less likely (since there are less trump cards in the game).

 - When a player knows that he has the highest card of the trick suit, playing that card will often win the trick (GKA/FKA)